MacWannemacher/Chowder-s-Cartoon-Adventure/README.md

 ## Background

-Chowder has lost his burple nurples throughout the cartoon universe.
-Chowder must go through these different worlds to retrieve his burple nurples that were lost.
-He must avoid his friends and enemies who are trying to stop him from retrieving his sweets. :hankey:
+Chowder's burple nurples were stolen by characters throughout the cartoon universe who just wanted a taste of Chowder's precious treat.
+Chowder must go through these different worlds to retrieve his burple nurples because he is very hungry and does not like to share.
+He must avoid or kill his friends and enemies who have stolen his precious sweets. :hankey:

 # How to Play

 ## Movement
-To move Chowder, use the arrow keys to move left and right right.
+To move Chowder, use the arrow keys to move left and right.
 Use the space bar to jump.

+## Scoring
+You will get 20 points for every burple nurple you collect and 10 points for every enemy that you kill.

 ## Goal
 Finish each level and you will enter a new world.
 Jump on an enemies head to kill them.
 Get through all of the worlds without dying to win the game.